Mujib-Ahasan/Suzi/README.md

      - Fast – written in Go with goroutines for concurrency.
      - Extensible – easy to add attack strategies and plotting.
      - Developer-Friendly – quick experiments, local testing, and custom benchmark.
+     - Emailing - can enhance development and deployment experience.
 ## Contributing
 Contributions are always welcome!
 Feel free to open issues or submit pull requests for new features, enhancements, or bug fixes.
 ## License